JinaZhu/World-Traveler/README.md

 2. Styling: I thought styling was going to be fun.
 After spending nearly an hour trying to change the background color to learn that I was working with the wrong component, it's more complicated then I thought.
 I didn't want to just use Reactstrap, so I learn to build things from scratch.
 I did tutorials and try to convert them to React by using libaries.
 I wasn't successful with most convertions but I still learned them in Javascript.
 I really enjoyed learning about animations and will continue to work on that.

-3. Flask endpoint: After spending the first two weeks building my project on Flask and Jinja templates, I ended up converting it as an endpoint for my client.
+3. Flask endpoint: After spending the first two weeks building my project on Flask and Jinja templates, I ended up converting them as endpoints for my client.
 My data replied heavily on getting back informations from API request.
 I'm embarrassed to say I didn't know what an API was at the begining of this project.
 As of now, I interacted with ten APIs in total and only half gave me back accurate information and were used.

 ## <a name="author"></a>Author